CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 Users must be careful to keep their laptops safe outside of the institution.
 For this only a few hints can be given, which should be considered:

 * Laptops should not be left unattended if possible.
 * If a laptop is stored in a motor vehicle, the device should not be visible from the outside.
 For example, it should be covered or locked in the trunk.
-A laptop can be a high value that attracts potential thieves, especially as such IT systems can be easily sold.
+A laptop can be a high value that attracts potential thieves, especially since such IT systems can be easily sold.
 * If the laptop is used in a foreign office, the employee should take it with him if he only leaves the room for a short time or he locks the device.
 At least one access protection should be activated to prevent unauthorized use.
 If the room is left for a long time, the laptop should also be switched off.
 * In hotel rooms, the laptop should not be left unattended.
 If the device is locked in a cupboard, it stops at least occasional thieves.
 * A laptop can also be secured by a lock.
 A thief then needs tools to steal it.